 - 1 cup coconut milk

-- Prepare the chicken by using a sharp knife to cut the chicken breast in half into two thinner cutlets by starting at the thicker end of the chicken breast.
-Trim any excess fat and season both sides with kosher salt and freshly ground black pepper.
+- Prepare the chicken by using a sharp knife to cut the chicken breast in half into two thinner pieces by starting at the thicker end of the chicken breast.
+Trim any excess fat and season both sides with salt and freshly ground black pepper.

-- Wipe the pan again and over medium heat, and melt 1 tablespoon of the ghee.
-Add the mushrooms and leeks to the pan with a pinch of kosher salt.
+- Wipe the pan again and over medium heat, and melt 1 tablespoon of the butter.
+Add the mushrooms and leeks to the pan with a pinch of salt.
 Stirring occasionally, cook for about 5 minutes or until the mushrooms are softened and the leeks are becoming limp.
 Add the wine and continue to cook for 2 minutes.
-Add the cream or half and half, raise the heat to medium high and cook for 5 minutes until it has slightly reduced.
+Add the coconut milk, raise the heat to medium high and cook for 5 minutes until it has slightly reduced.

-- Transfer chicken onto serving plates and spoon sauce over them then.
+- Transfer the chicken breasts onto serving plates and spoon sauce over them liberally.